 The Health Insurance Premium Assistance Program (Premium Assistance) is a governmental cost sharing, multiple-employer OPEB plan administered by the administrative staff of PSERS.
 The members eligible to participate in the program include all full-time public school employees, part-time hourly public school employees who render at least 500 hours of service in the school year, and part-time per diem public school employees who render at least 80 days of service in the school year in any of the reporting entities in Pennsylvania.
 The control and management of PSERS, including the investment of its assets, is vested in the Board of Trustees (PSERS Board).
 The Commonwealth's General Assembly has the authority to amend the benefit terms of PSERS by passing bills in the Senate and House of Representatives and sending them to the Governor for approval.
-Additional plan information can be found in the PSERS Comprehensive Annual Financial Report at www.psers.pa.gov health insurance premium.
+Additional plan information can be found in the PSERS Annual Comprehensive Financial Report at www.psers.pa.gov

+Effective January 1, 2002, under the provisions of Act 9 of 2001, participating eligible retirees are entitled to receive premium assistance payments equal to the lesser of \$100 per month or their out-of-pocket monthly health insurance premium.
 To receive premium assistance, eligible retirees must obtain their health insurance through either their school employer or the PSERS Health Options Program.
-As of June 30, 2020, there were no assumed future benefit increases to participating eligible retirees.
+As of June 30, 2021, there were no assumed future benefit increases to participating eligible retirees.
 Plan members receiving benefits are not required to make contributions.

-Effective January 1, 2002, under the provisions of Act 9 of 2001, participating eligible retirees are entitled to receive premium assistance payments equal to the lesser of \$100 per month or their out-of-pocket monthly

 Employer contribution rates for Premium Assistance are established to provide reserves in the Health Insurance Account that are sufficient for the payment of Premium Assistance benefits for each succeeding year.
 The contribution policy is governed by applicable provisions of the Retirement Code.
-The contractually required employer contribution rate was 0.82% of covered payroll for the fiscal years ended June 30, 2022 and 0.84% of covered payroll for the fiscal year ended June 30, 2021.
-Per §8327 of the Code, the Commonwealth is required to contribute 50% of the contribution rate directly to PSERS on behalf of the State System, meaning that the amount that the State System actually contributed was 0.41% of covered payroll.
+The contractually required employer contribution rate was 0.75% of covered payroll for the fiscal year ended June 30, 2023, and 0.80% of covered payroll for the fiscal year ended June 30, 2022.
+Per §8327 of the Code, the Commonwealth is required to contribute 50% of the contribution rate directly to PSERS on behalf of the State System, meaning that the amount that the State System actually contributed was 0.375% of covered payroll.